Ever wonder what you need to do to play soccer in college on a scholarship?

 Launched in February 2015, iSoccerPath is a company that specializes in educational and athletic evaluation of recruit eligible soccer players.
 They have designed and implemented comprehensive parent and player education and assistance programs that include assessment of skills on the field and skills in the classroom.
 Founded by a former US National Women’s Soccer Team Coach, a MLS professional player, and parents of Division 1 athletic scholarship sons and daughters, iSoccerPath seeks to educate, evaluate, and work with youth players and their parents over the course of their middle and high school years to best position players to become student athletes at the collegiate level.

 There are a myriad of factors that come together to result in roster spots and athletic scholarships being awarded to young prospects.
 PSAT, SAT, ACT, GPA are all equally if not more important than on field ability. iSoccerPath excels in evaluating a student’s academic level and pairing their playing ability with the most realistic opportunities available for each individual student athlete.
 Not every player will be awarded an athletic scholarship to an elite D1 university.
 These days the “average” youth player looking for a scholarship is exceptionally talented on the field, has extremely high grades, and has scored well on standardized tests.
 The folks at iSoccerPath pride themselves on finding the right fit for any and every level of player who wants a chance to become a student athlete.
 The curriculum is designed specifically to help parents and players at any club regardless of league or division.
 What you will get from iSoccerPath is an honest appraisal, in a timely fashion, of where your child best fits in; whether that is a D1, D2, D3, NAIA, or JuCo level school.
 At each of these institutions there are athletic programs that will enable young student athletes to continue to play the game they love while earning a degree which will ultimately help prepare them for the real world.
+I hear that it helps some to have some reference for their college essays through essay writing services I hear the writing is very high-quality and improves the students writing style.

 Although iSoccerPath has only recently been formalized as a company, the founding members have been active in coaching youth soccer players for many years and bring a variety of valuable skills, insights, connections, and knowledge to the organization.
 They are all aligned with the same vision to help parents learn the secrets of the recruiting process and to honestly evaluate the players who they serve.